Dartmouth College: Academics

 Through the Graduate Studies program, Dartmouth grants doctorate and master's degrees in 19 Arts & Sciences graduate programs.
 Although the first graduate degree, a PhD in classics, was awarded in 1885, many of the current PhD programs have only existed since the 1960s.
 Furthermore, Dartmouth is home to three professional schools: the Geisel School of Medicine (established 1797), Thayer School of Engineering (1867)—which also serves as the undergraduate department of engineering sciences—and Tuck School of Business (1900).
 With these professional schools and graduate programs, conventional American usage would accord Dartmouth the label of "Dartmouth University"; however, because of historical and nostalgic reasons (such as Dartmouth College v.
 Woodward), the school uses the name "Dartmouth College" to refer to the entire institution.

 Dartmouth employs a total of 607 tenured or tenure-track faculty members, including the highest proportion of female tenured professors among the Ivy League universities, and the first black woman tenure-track faculty member in computer science at an Ivy League university.

-Dartmouth served as the host member of the University Press of New England, a university press founded in 1970 that included Brandeis University, Tufts University, the University of New Hampshire, and Northeastern University.
-The University Press of New England shut down in 2018.
-With the exception of Dartmouth College Press titles, in 2021, Brandeis become the sole owner of all copyrights and titles of UPNE.
+Dartmouth served as the host member of the University Press of New England from its founding in 1970 until its closure in 2018.

 Research

 Dartmouth College is a research institution designated by the Carnegie Classification of Institutions of Higher Education as having "very high research activity".
 In 2019, Dartmouth College was elected to the Association of American Universities (AAU), an organization of 69 research universities.

 Faculty members have been at the forefront of such major academic developments as the Dartmouth Workshop, the Dartmouth Time-Sharing System, Dartmouth BASIC, and Dartmouth ALGOL 30.
 In 2005, sponsored project awards to Dartmouth faculty research amounted to $169 million.

 In 2017, Eric Fossum, a professor of engineering at Dartmouth College, was awarded the Queen Elizabeth Prize for his work on imaging sensor technology.
 The Pfizer–BioNTech COVID-19 vaccine, which was approved in 2021, was based on findings that originated in a science lab at the college.
 In 2024, researchers at Dartmouth received a $31.3 million grant from the federal government to further their study of prostate cancer.
-In 2025, Dartmouth received approximately $97 million worth of funding from the National Institutes of Health.

 In 2025, Dartmouth received approximately $97 million worth of funding from the National Institutes of Health.